When Will I Get My Tax Refund?

 Can I call the IRS about my tax refund?

 Getting live phone assistance is notoriously difficult at the IRS.
-In 2022. only about 13% of taxpayers reached a human being, according to National Taxpayer Advocate Erin M. Collins.
+In 2022, only about 13% of taxpayers reached a human being, according to Erin M. Collins, the national taxpayer advocate.

 Congress has increased the agency's funding, and the IRS said it has hired more than 5,000 new telephone representatives.
 Still, the agency says you should only call if it's been at least 21 days since you filed your taxes online, or if the Where's My Refund tool tells you to.